Common Causes Of High Hemoglobin Levels (Polycythemia)

 Causes Of High Hemoglobin Levels

 Anemia or low hemoglobin levels and low red blood cell count is a problem we hear of quite often.
 But some people face an issue that’s quite the opposite.
 Elevated levels of hemoglobin or hematocrit can cause you to feel faint, impair your vision, and leave you with other problems like an enlarged spleen.
-Know the causes can help you find the right treatment and fix the problem as soon as possible.
+Knowing the causes can help you find the right treatment and fix the problem as soon as possible.

 Why Is Hemoglobin So Important?

 Red blood cells and hemoglobin are integral to the healthy functioning of your body.
 The hemoglobin itself transports oxygen to various parts of your body, keeping the tissues supplied with adequate levels of oxygen.
 The higher your red blood cell count, the more the hemoglobin and, by extension, the better equipped your body will be to ensure oxygen is available everywhere.1

 A blood test should help you test your hemoglobin levels

 - A normal healthy adult male should have hemoglobin levels of 13.8 to 17.2 g/dL.

 - A normal healthy adult female should have a measure 12.1 to 15.1 g/dL.

 - For newborns, the normal levels are 14 to 24 g/dL and for infants a reading of 9.5 to 13 g/dL is normal.2